What to Expect on Sunday

 In our tradition, The Book of Alternative Services (BAS) guides us through the service.
 In the bulletin, page numbers for the BAS are indicated by ”p.xx”.

-When it comes time for Holy Communion, the priest and the layperson will move from the alter to the floor in front of the congregation to disburse the bread and wine.
+When it comes time for Holy Communion, the priest and the layperson will move from the altar to the floor in front of the congregation to disburse the bread and wine.
 In serving Communion, the priest will offer the bread, saying, "The body of Christ".
 Next the priest will offer the cup of wine, saying, "The blood of salvation."
 You may ask the priest for a gluten-free wafer.

 After receiving the bread or wine, it is customary to respond by saying, “Amen,” or by simply nodding your head.